New Nintendo 2DS XL: Hardware

+Design

+The New Nintendo 2DS XL has rounded edges on both the top half of the console and the bottom half of the console.
+There is a corrugated design on the top of all standard edition consoles, with a corner being solid, with the Nintendo logo on it.
+The accent colour of the console is present on the buttons, the border on the lid, the power button, and the volume control.To access the microSD card, and the Game Card, there is a dustcover, similar to the SD card slot on past Nintendo 3DS, 2DS, and DSi models, that opens to show both slots.
+This way of getting to the Game Card on a Nintendo DS system is unique to the New Nintendo 2DS XL.
+This is more convenient for those who only play digital games, as the Game Card slot is protected by the cover.

+On the middle of the bottom half, the side facing the user has a small black oval that houses a 3.5mm headphone jack, and a small stylus that can be taken in and out of the system for safekeeping.

 Software and services

-The system software of the New Nintendo 2DS XL is otherwise identical to that of the New Nintendo 3DS, remaining compatible with all games released for the 3DS (in two-dimensional mode only), DSi (including games with 3DS enhancements), DS (excluding those requiring the Game Boy Advance cartridge slot), and New Nintendo 3DS (such as Xenoblade Chronicles 3D and Fire Emblem Warriors), and offering online features such as Nintendo Network for multiplayer and online gaming, Nintendo eShop for downloading and purchasing games, and SpotPass and StreetPass.
+The system software of the New Nintendo 2DS XL is otherwise identical to that of the New Nintendo 3DS, remaining compatible with all games released for the Nintendo 3DS (in two-dimensional mode only), Nintendo DSi, Nintendo DS, and New Nintendo 3DS (such as Xenoblade Chronicles 3D and Fire Emblem Warriors), and offering online features such as Nintendo Network for multiplayer and online gaming, Nintendo eShop for downloading and purchasing games, DSiWare, and demos, and SpotPass and StreetPass.

 Reception

-IGN considered the New 2DS XL to be an improvement over the "ugly doorstop-like" 2DS, praising its incorporation of features from the New 3DS XL into a device with a thinner and more "comfortable" form factor.
-Other changes were noted, such as using flaps to protect the game and SD card slots (the latter also removing the need to use tools to access it), and better-feeling shoulder buttons than the New 3DS XL.
+IGN considered the New Nintendo 2DS XL to be an improvement over the "ugly doorstop-like" Nintendo 2DS, praising its incorporation of features from the New Nintendo 3DS XL into a device with a thinner and more "comfortable" form factor.
+Other changes were noted, such as using flaps to protect the game and SD card slots (the latter also removing the need to use tools to access it), and better-feeling shoulder buttons than the New Nintendo 3DS XL.
 Regressions were also noted, however, such as its screens having a "washed out" appearance and lacking contrast, the top screen having a mirror-like coat that diminished viewing angles, the speakers sounding "muffled", and the short length of the included stylus.
-The New 2DS XL was recommended for users who did not need 3D but still wanted to play the platform's exclusive titles.
+The New Nintendo 2DS XL was recommended for users who did not need 3D but still wanted to play the platform's exclusive titles.

 TechRadar was similarly positive, but also noting that the hinge now protruded from the back of the device (thus making it look less streamlined when closed), its battery life was "underwhelming", and the timing of its launch was at odds with the release of Nintendo Switch.